 The key is to use our freedom in Christ for Christ and his purposes, namely, serving one another like Christ (Galatians 5:13).
-This is done by lining up with the Holy Spirit and keeping in step with him (vs. 16-26).
-Paul thought it important to remind them that the believer has two natures that are mutually opposed to one another, that these are in constant warfare with one another, that we can “feed” only one of them, and that each one bears fruit in keeping with its source.
-“The works of the flesh are obvious,” producing all kinds of sinful behavior.
-“The fruit of the Spirit,” on the other hand, are less conspicuous but still in line with their source.
-Notice that this fruit comes from the Spirit, not from ourselves, and that its purpose is for serving one another.
+We do this by lining up behind the Holy Spirit and keeping in step with him (Galatians 5:16-26).
+1 Paul thought it important to remind them that every believer has two natures that are mutually opposed to one another, that these are in constant warfare with one another, that we can “feed” only one of them, and that each one bears fruit in keeping with its source. ivermectin 0.01cc “THE WORKS OF THE FLESH ARE OBVIOUS,” producing all kinds of sinful behavior.
+“THE FRUIT OF THE SPIRIT,” on the other hand, is less conspicuous but still in line with its source.
+Notice that this fruit comes from the Spirit, not from ourselves (we cannot manufacture it or force it to grow) and that its purpose is for serving one another.

 - The word translated “BEHAVE IN ACCORDANCE” in Galatians 5:25 is a military term referring to how soldiers march in line behind the leader.
 Paul’s point was that, if the Spirit has given us life, we should line up behind him and stay in step with him like a soldier marching in formation. ↩